Pores are the skin’s gateway and play an essential role in skin health.

 There are different reasons for enlarged pores.
 In an oily skin, the unit beneath the pore can contain a larger sebaceous gland, with more secretions creating a slightly larger opening; this is great for the skin but not appreciated aesthetically.
 The biggest contribution to enlarged pores is ageing and basically we lose the integrity of the skin including the area around the pore.
 As we accumulate sun damage it breaks down collagen and elastin fibres, the skin starts to sag and thin, and loses support.
 The pore looks larger because the unit underneath remains the same but the skin sags around it.

 To treat enlarged pores we need to increase the thickness and quality of skin.
-This is done by decreasing exposure to sun through anti oxidants and sunscreen, to reduce further breakdown of these collagen and elastin fibres.
-You also need to consider your diet, in terms of antioxidant intake sugar intake (carbohydrates) as this creates stiffening of these fibres.
+This is done by decreasing exposure to sun through antioxidants and sunscreen, to reduce further breakdown of these collagen and elastin fibres.
+Diet is also a consideration in terms of antioxidant and sugar intake (carbohydrates) as this creates stiffening of these fibres.

 By introducing appropriate doses of vitamin A and C to the skin topically, we can encourage the skin to increase collagen production and reduce its breakdown.
 Eventually the skin will thicken and ‘pad out’, reducing fine lines, scarring and pores.

 Medical Grade Skincare is essential to create a healthy foundation before considering further skin treatments such as Natural Peels, Healite Therapy or IPL (all of which can be effective in reducing pore size).

 We also suggest parking on Northcroft Street or Anzac Street using AT Pay & Display.

 Anzac Street Carpark offers Pay & Display parking as well as monthly parking leases with casual parking from $1.

 Hours thereafter – $2 per hour

 Monday – Saturday 6pm – 8am No Charge